-Perfectionism.
-Over-responsibility.
-Discounting painful emotion or past trauma.
-Chastising yourself if you’re not counting your blessings.
-Always being there for others, but sharing very little of who you really are, or what actual problems you might have.
+Do any of these ring familiar to you: perfectionism with an inner constant critic, over-responsibility, inability or great difficulty with expressing emotional vulnerability, chastising yourself if you’re not counting your blessings, always being there for others, but sharing very little of who you really are or what problems you might have?

 Why is this so scary?
-Perfectionistic people are really good at hiding pain.
+Because if you’re perfectionistic, you’re likely also really good at hiding pain.

-There are five steps, perhaps basic for all change to take place.
-Yet there are specific directions that someone with PHD must travel to heal.
+There are five basic steps basic for all change to take place.
 I’ve termed them, “The Five C’s Of Healing.”

-Consciousness first.
-You have to identify a problem as a problem before you can change it.
-You have to begin to understand and accept that it’s having a painful impact on both you and your relationships.
-Specifically, with PHD, you have to recognize that you’ve been hiding your true experience of life for years, creating instead a persona that looks good to others, and has served to keep you safe.
+Consciousness , First, you have to identify a problem as a problem before you can change it.
+Specifically you have to recognize that you’ve been hiding your true internal experience of depression for years, creating a persona that looks good to others, and that you believed served to keep you safe.

-During steps three and four, there is an ongoing process that I term “Deconstruction” and “Reconstruction.”
 Think about the old game of Pick Up Stix or the more recent one, Jenga.
 The strategy to win involves careful assessment of what stick or what Jenga piece you can remove without the entire thing crashing down around you.
-Someone with PHD faces this very challenge.
+If you’re hiding your depression, you’re facing this very challenge.
 You decide where to begin the change, and slowly and with compassion for yourself, take down the persona, piece by piece, and replace it (or reconstruct it) with a healthier, more open, and more vulnerable, self.

-When deconstruction is beginning, I hear words like this..
+When change is beginning, I hear words like this from those experiencing it…

 “Well, this isn’t really a big deal, but I wanted you to know that I stopped myself from changing the subject, like I might have done before.
 Instead, I told my husband I was getting mad.
 I actually told him how I was feeling,” You can hear the change… the confrontation of the habit to avoid conflict, and stay hidden.